Last year, we went to North Korea for 10 days.

 The start and finish of the marathon were in the “May Day Stadium,” the world’s largest stadium in the world.

-Though the stadium was by no means full, we were surprised by the number of North Koreans that were there to watch….whether they were there by choice, or not.
+Though the stadium was by no means full, we were surprised by the number of North Koreans that were there to watch….whether by choice, or because they had to be.

 As is typical in most public venues we went to, pictures of the late leaders Kim il-Sung and Kim Jong-il (the grandfather and father of the current leader, Kim Jong-un) were prominently displayed.